Priority will be given to students that submit all application materials by December 1st.

 - PhD in History—applicants must already have the MA degree in History or in a related field.

-Important: Admission to the graduate program in History is only considered for the fall semester. ***However, students may immediately start taking classes as “non-degree” graduate students and have those credits count toward their degree after gaining graduate admission.
+Important: Admission to the PhD program in History is only considered for the fall semester. ***However, students may immediately start taking classes as “non-degree” graduate students and have those credits count toward their degree after gaining graduate admission.
 See the link for Non-degree Candidate Admission for the application process.
 History admits MA students for the Fall and Spring semesters although priority will be given to applicants that submit all their application materials by December 1.

 - Review the admission requirements on the Graduate School’s Admission Information page.